DjanInfo/dependent-variables/README.md

 # ESEM-dependent-variables
-An experiment on how dependent variables affect program comprehensibility
+An experiment on how dependent variables affect program comprehensibility.